 In the past few years, I have collected a few of these.
 Commander-in-Chief, there are six records here in one envelope, and five in the other one, which date back to 1905-1906.
 The two tapes are of more recent origin, and have to do with the Memorial Program given in Rochester, the day before the burial of Comrade Hard.
-I wish to present them to you for your library.
+I wish to present them you for your library.

 Commander-in-Chief Davis: I am very grateful to get these recordings.
-We want to create a file of recordings made by Union Veterans, also of property that her also of memorials, programs of our own organization, or anything that has direct historical significance for us.
+We want to create a file of recordings made by Union Veterans; also of memorials, programs of our own organization, or anything that has direct historical significance for us.
 It is my objective to try to locate these, and preserve them so that Departments and Camps can obtain them, presumably on a rental basis.
-Or they can buy them, perhaps.
+Or they can buy them, perhap

-I already have a number of records, and now Fred Colwell has added to this collection.
-I will duplicate them, and then present the master file to the office of the National Secretary-Treasurer, where they will be preserved. served.
+I already have a number of records, and now Fred Colwel has to this collection.
+I will duplicate them, and then present the naster fle to the office of the National Secretary-Treasurer, where they will be preserved.

-Department Commander Charles H. Langletz, Maryland: Since we are running short of time, I move that we limit each speaker to three minutes on any subject in and any subject in and subject in any subject in on any subject, in order to get through.
-(Seconded by Department Commander Wm.
+Department Commander Charles H. Langletz, Maryland: Since we are running short of time, I move that we limit each speaker to three minutes on any subject, in order to get through.
+(Seconded by D p Com-mander Wm.
 J. Moore, Illinois, and carried.)